 Journey of Basketball

 It consisted of peach baskets and a soccer-style ball.
 Dr. James Naismith published 13 rules for the new game.
-He had the class of eighteen so he divided them in two each with nine players and set about to teach them the basics of his new game.
-The objective of the game was to throw the basketball into the fruit baskets nailed to the lower railing of the gym balcony.
+He had the class of eighteen so he divided them into two teams where each team had nine players and set about to teach them the basics of his new game.
+The objective of the game was to throw the ball into the fruit baskets nailed to the lower railing of the gym balcony.
 Every time a point was scored, the game was halted so the janitor could bring out a ladder and retrieve the ball.
-But it was becoming time-consuming to call every time janitor so he removed the bottoms of the fruit baskets.
+But it was becoming time-consuming to call the janitor every time so he removed the bottoms of the fruit baskets.
 The first public basketball game was played in Springfield, Massachusetts, on March 11, 1892.

-As Naismith invented the game some students of are used to call it as Naismith game but he suggested that “we have a ball and basket why don’t we call it a basketball” and hence the name basketball was invented.
+As Naismith invented the game some of his students are used to calling it Naismith game but he suggested that “we have a ball and basket why don’t we call it a basketball” and hence the name basketball was invented.
 The eighteen players were John G. Thompson, Eugene S. Libby, Edwin P. Ruggles, William R. Chase, T. Duncan Patton, Frank Mahan, Finlay G. MacDonald, William H. Davis and Lyman Archibald, who defeated George Weller, Wilbert Carey, Ernest Hildner, Raymond Kaighn, Genzabaro Ishikawa, Benjamin S. French, Franklin Barnes, George Day and Henry Galen.